EE Technologies

-Electronic Evolution Technologies, Inc. (EE Technologies, Inc / EET) is a multi-national electronic manufacturing services (EMS) company headquartered in Reno, Nevada.
+Electronic Evolution Technologies, Inc. (also referred to as EE Technologies, Inc or EET) is a multi-national electronic manufacturing services (EMS) company headquartered in Reno, Nevada.
 EET provides full electronic and mechanical box build assembly services and also specializes in circuit board assembly for a variety of markets, including the automotive, medical, military and digital audio/video markets.
-The company operates a global manufacturing network with operations in the Americas and Mexico, providing services to OEMs (original equipment manufacturers).
-EET has been recognized as one of the top 20 Contract Manufacturers in the Western United States.
+The company operates a global manufacturing network with operations in the Americas and Mexico, providing services to original equipment manufacturers.
+EET was recognized as one of the top 20 contract manufacturers in the western United States in 2007.